witcheye

 WITCHEYE GAME FEATURES

-However, there are still small developers out there dedicated to exploring the platform’s potential beyond just seeing the different ways in which they can extract money from people through the mechanics of porridge.
-You have to look for them, or in the case of Witcheye, have Digital Return flood your Twitter feed with posts about the game until you can’t ignore it.
+Still, there are indie developers committed to delving deeper into the platform’s possibilities than simply figuring out how to use the oatmeal mechanics to take advantage of people and make money off of them.
+You have to look for them, or, in the case of Witcheye, have Digital Return flood your Twitter feed with posts about the game until you can’t ignore it.